 If you want to buy or sell a home in the Alum Rock District of San Jose or anywhere in Silicon Valley, please know that to get the right price, it’s imperative to dig down to the local level and specific home type and not rely on general stats.
 There is wide variation from one subdivision to the next, let along areas with views, no views, small homes, big homes, etc.

-Please contact me for assistance in analysing your market and how to make the most of it.
+Please contact me for assistance in analyzing your market and how to make the most of it.
 And please visit my Alum Rock statistics and trends section of my RE Report.